97337 Dettelbach

 15 km

-In the midst of vineyards lies the enchanting town of Dettelbach with its colourful half-timbered houses and the medieval town wall with its gates and towers, of which the old ring wall once had 52.
+Surrounded by vineyards lies the enchanting little town of Dettelbach with its colourful half-timbered houses and the medieval town wall with its gates and towers, of which the old ring wall once had 52.

 But this hike has even more to offer.
-It takes you to a former moated castle, lets you immerse yourself in the rich world of the town's myths around Dettelbach and shows you fabulous views over the Main loop and vineyards.
+It takes you to a former moated castle, immerses you in the rich world of myths surrounding Dettelbach and shows you fabulous views over the Main loop and vineyards.

 A hiking tour for explorers, families and nature lovers